-The Station Road/West Leake Road development was directly associated with the coming of the railway in the late 19th century with the railway bridge, atop of which was the station platform, and the railwaymen's cottages at the further end of West Leake Road.
+The Station Road/West Leake Road development was directly associated with the coming of the railway in the late 19th century with the railway bridge, atop of which was the station platform, and the railwaymen's cottages (numbers 60, 62, 64, and 66) at the further end of West Leake Road.
 The railway enabled the basket works, among other industries, to flourish.